Itan of Oxum & Oxóssi

 Site-specific textile sculptures

-Material: Kitenge textiles 100% cotton and wire.
-Oxum, deity represented by the brown and yellow textile and fringe with gold bugle beads.
-Oxóssi, deity represented by the green textile, with silver plated amulet balangandã and plastic lágídígba discs.
+Material: Kitenge textiles 100% cotton, wire and nylon thread.
+Oxum is the deity represented by the brown and yellow textile and fringe with gold bugle beads.
+Oxóssi is represented by the green textile, with silver plated amulet balangandã and plastic lágídígba discs.

 Part of the exhibition Place After Pattern After Place at glór.